You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Introduction

-Keytruda, also known as pembrolizumab, is a monoclonal antibody that targets the PD-1 receptor on T-cells.
-This receptor is a key player in the immune system's ability to recognize and eliminate cancer cells.
-By blocking the interaction between PD-1 and its ligands, Keytruda enables T-cells to recognize and attack cancer cells more effectively.
+Keytruda, also known as pembrolizumab, is a monoclonal antibody that targets the PD-1 protein on the surface of T-cells.
+By blocking the PD-1 protein, Keytruda allows the immune system to recognize and attack cancer cells more effectively.
+The development of Keytruda involved a collaborative effort between researchers at Merck & Co., Inc. and the National Cancer Institute.

 Expert Insights